Hirevo/42sh/README.md

 I ensured shell and parser stability, code compatibility and could iterate on feature implementations quicker (since the shell comports code from all the way to my minishell1).

 I use the shell everyday as my default shell.
-It comports everything I need (except maybe job control, sometimes).
+It comports everything I need (except maybe asynchronous job control, sometimes).
 So, I am still maintaining it and will probably rewrite it eventually (in Rust, most likely).

 Features